canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

 ## Features
 ### Class features
-*Call of the Deep*
-You can breathe underwater and you have a swimming speed of 20 feet.
+ - **Call of the Deep** You can breathe underwater and you have a swimming speed of 20 feet.
 Additionally, when immersed in water, your warlock spells no longer require verbal components.

 ### Orc features
-- *Athletic* Ignore the effects of difficult terrain while climbing and swimming.
+- **Athletic** Ignore the effects of difficult terrain while climbing and swimming.
-- *Brave* Advantage on saves vs frightened.
+- **Brave** Advantage on saves vs frightened.
-- *Swapping Stories* When making Int (History) check about lives, deeds etc. of dead orcs, get double proficiency.
+- **Swapping Stories** When making Int (History) check about lives, deeds etc. of dead orcs, get double proficiency.
-- *Folly's Daughters* Can reroll a roll of 1 on attacks, ability checks or saves.
+- **Folly's Daughters** Can reroll a roll of 1 on attacks, ability checks or saves.

 ### Background features
-*Intermediary.* When you find yourself at a circle shrine, you can attempt to strike a deal with the Eternals.
+ - **Intermediary** When you find yourself at a circle shrine, you can attempt to strike a deal with the Eternals.
 They will never ignore your calls to bargain, although you gain no special clemency on the price asked in exchange.
 You may use this feature, at most, three times in your life.
 You haven’t dared to do so before now.

 ## Languages
  - Trade-tongue (spoken)